browserify/resolve/readme.markdown

 }
 ```

-## resolve.sync(pkg, opts)
+## resolve.sync(id, opts)

-Synchronously resolve the module path string `pkg`, returning the result and
+Synchronously resolve the module path string `id`, returning the result and
-throwing an error when `pkg` can't be resolved.
+throwing an error when `id` can't be resolved.

 options are: